art-test-stack/ice-breaker-website/README.md

 ## Running Tests

-1. Run the application before testing with `npm start`.
+1. Run the application before testing

-2. Make sure you are in the root directory.
-Run vitest test with `npm test`.
+2. Open a new terminal

 3. To run the E2E testing with Cypress explorer run `npx cypress open`.

-4. To run Cypress headlessly run `npx cypress run ` in your terminal.
+3. To run Cypress headlessly run `npx cypress run ` in your terminal.

 ## Suggestions for a good README